goori/PortalMatlabTools/README.md

 Included
 -----------
-*getAllAnnots.m*	- get all annotations from a given dataset and annotation layer *removeAnnots.m*	- remove specified annotations from a IEEGDataset(s) *uploadAnnotations.m*	- upload annotations to a given layer - can be used in conjunction with detection algorithms in PortalMatlabAlgos
+*getAllAnnots.m*	- get all annotations from a given dataset and annotation layer

+*removeAnnots.m*	- remove specified annotations from IEEGDataset(s)

+*uploadAnnotations.m*	- upload annotations to a given layer - can be used in conjunction with detection algorithms in PortalMatlabAlgos

 *viewannots.m*		- matlab GUI to view and vet annotations